vasili1310/dotfiles/README.md

 Please read the following before proceeding with the installation:

-1. **Backup your files in ~/.config, as the script will delete files to add the new ones.**
-2. **The script was designed for Arch / Arch-based Linux distros, it will not work on any non-Arch distro.**
+1. **The script was designed for Arch / Arch-based Linux distros, it will not work on any non-Arch distro.**
-3. **This script is still a work in progress, you might encounter errors / bugs / glitches.**
+2. **This script is still a work in progress, you might encounter errors / bugs / glitches.**

 With that out of the way, let's continue.